nathanreyes/v-calendar/docs/layouts.md

 ```

 :::tip
-The `$screens` function is included as a lightweight mixin for all components when using V-Calendar.
-You can use it to make any of your props or computed properties responsive in any of your own components.
+The `$screens` function is included as a lightweight mixin for all components.
+It can be used to make any of your props or computed properties responsive in any of your own components.
 :::

 ### Screen Sizes